RSapsford89/a-walk-in-the-park/README.md

 * signup btn should change to better contrasting colour
 * signup btn initial state colours need setting
 * add img alt texts
+* sort out the buttons!
+Colors once highlighted/pressed should not be blue.
 * add table styles if keeping -looks ok in white, but need to scale for mobile
 * get rid of accessiblity card section?